Opentrons/opentrons/api/docs/v2/index.rst

 If you want to **dive right into code**, take a look at our :ref:`new-examples` page and the comprehensive :ref:`protocol-api-reference`.

-When you're ready to **run a protocol**, you can :ref:`simulate it on your computer <simulate-block>` — regardless of whether you're connected to an OT-2 robot.
+When you're ready to **try out a protocol**, you can :ref:`simulate it on your computer <simulate-block>` — regardless of whether you're connected to an OT-2 robot.
 To run your protocol on a robot, download and use our latest `desktop app <https://www.opentrons.com/ot-app>`_.

 .. _overview-section-v2: